-Review of stress and stiffness analysis.
-Introduction to failure theories, fatigue, finite elements, and material selection as it pertains to design of machine elements.
+Review of material properties, stress analysis and combined loading.
+Static failure theories, fatigue failure theories, and buckling analysis.
+Analytical development of finite element methods.
+Introduction to machine elements such as compression springs.
 Prerequisite(s): A grade of C or higher in ME 206.